PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Project Size:** 350 hours
 1. **Possible Mentors:** Kevonia Tomlinson (GitHub: Kevoniat)
 1. **Difficulty:** Medium
 1. **Impact Definition:** Core development, Risky/Exploratory

+### API and Mobile App: E2E encryption and security improvement in Talawa and Talawa-Api.

+1. **Description:** Currently passwords from frontend are sent on plain text format to the server which is not good to have since these can we tracked by tracing HTTP calls over the network.
+We want to improve this and send password in SHA256 format before hand to discourage such tracing and minimise direct acctacks on server.
+We also want that our server's should only respond to authorised cliend hence we figured out to implement SSL pining.
+In our case we cannot do this by hardcoding the certificated in our client rather we would have to do is dynamically by publically sending a signed certificate only when the user is authorised added he can only download that once per login.
+This require changes to be made on Talawa graphQL client and in the talawa-api to be able to send signed certificate.
+Followed by this we want our users to not think of there privacy just focus on sharing text to there peers by making there chat private to them only.
+1. **Expected Outcomes:**
+   1. Design changes in API.
+      1. Makeing login and signup mutations only public mutution which work without SSL pining.
+      2. Make a new mutation/query to allow download of signed certificate on talawa.
+      3. Ability to store/retrieve chats in E2E encryted form.
+   2. Implement E2E in talawa.
+      1. Passwords in login and signup mutations should be sent to server after undergoing a SHA256 encryption only.
+      2. Soon after successful authorisation signed certificate needs to be downloaded which is needed to be attached with every call except login, signup and reset password.
+      3. Ability to make E2E for one to one chat in the initial phase.
+Followed by group chats.
+   3. Implement E2E in talawa-admin
+      1. Send password in SHA256 format rather then sending them in plain text format.
+Also SSL pining in admin portal can we done in the conventional way by added a presigned certificate before deploying.
+Making things easier on admin side.
+1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin.
+1. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+1. **Depends on Project:** None
+1. **Project Size:** 350 hours
+1. **Possible Mentors:** To be decided
+1. **Difficulty:** Medium/Hard
+1. **Impact Definition:** Core development, Risky/Exploratory

 ## Admin - Primary Idea Areas